Free State of Prussia: State Council

-Relationship to the Reich
+Relationship to the national government

-The Weimar Constitution and the new Prussian Constitution permanently changed the relationship between the Reich and Prussia.
-Unlike during the empire, the executive branch at the Reich level was completely independent of Prussia's.
-The same person was no longer both Reich Chancellor and Prussian Minister President.
-The great importance of state taxes declined in favor of a central tax administration.
-The Reich had fiscal sovereignty and distributed revenues to the states.
-Along with the military and railroads, waterways and a large part of social administration became the responsibility of the Reich.
+The Weimar Constitution and the new Prussian Constitution permanently changed the relationship between the Prussian and national governments.
+Unlike during the Empire, the executive branch of the national government was completely independent of Prussia's.
+The same person was no longer both German chancellor and Prussian minister president.
+The great importance of state taxes declined in favor of central tax administration.
+The federal government had fiscal sovereignty and distributed revenues to the states.
+Along with the military and railroads, waterways and a large part of social administration became the responsibility of the national government.

-Although 61% of the Reich's population lived in Prussia in 1925, it had only two-fifths of the votes in the Reichsrat, the Reich-level equivalent of the State Council.
+Although 61% of Germany's population lived in Prussia in 1925, it had only 40% of the votes in the Reichsrat.
 In a departure from the empire's Federal Council, and in contrast to the other states, only half of the members of the Reichsrat to which Prussia was entitled were appointed by the Prussian government.
-The remaining members were elected by the provincial parliaments.
+The remaining members were elected by its provincial parliaments.

 State-owned enterprises

-Between 1921 and 1925 the administration of state-owned enterprises was moved away from the direct responsibility of the Ministry of Trade and Industry on the initiative of the department's minister, Wilhelm Siering (SPD).
+Between 1921 and 1925, the administration of state-owned enterprises was moved away from the Prussian Ministry of Trade and Industry on the initiative of the department's minister, Wilhelm Siering (SPD).
 Joint stock companies were formed to manage the state-owned mines, salt works, smelters, water works, and electrical generation plants.
-Ideas about the economic common good, such as those advocated by State Secretary Hans Staudinger (SPD), also played a role in the expedited development of state-owned companies.
+Ideas about the economic common good, such as those advocated by state secretary Hans Staudinger (SPD), also played a role in the expedited development of state-owned companies.